Apply for a Discretionary Grant

 - You must enter per in the "Access Code" field to gain access to Perry County Community Foundation grant applications.

-- Click on the link to the Perry CCF Grant Application and begin entering your data.
+- Click on the link to the Perry CCF Discretionary Grant Program and begin entering your data.

 - Once you have completed the application and attached all required documents, click the "Submit Form" button.